syncfusion-content/ej2-vue-docs/ej2-vue/button/types-and-styles.md

 ---
 layout: post
-title: Types and styles in Vue Button component | Syncfusion
+title: Types and styles in Vue Button Component | Syncfusion
-description: Learn here all about Types and styles in Syncfusion Vue Button component of Syncfusion Essential JS 2 and more.
+description: Learn here all about types and styles in Syncfusion Essential Vue Button component, its elements and more.
 control: Types and styles
 platform: ej2-vue
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Types and styles in Vue Button component
+# Types and styles in Vue Button Component

 This section explains the different styles and types of Buttons.